orval-labs/orval/docs/src/pages/reference/configuration.md

 Each key of the object should be an operationId and take as value an object.

-The value object can take the same properties as the override property (mutator,transformer,mock).
+The value object can take the same properties as the override property (mutator,query,transformer,mock).

 The mock options have one more possibility the data property.
 Which can take a function or the value directly.
 The function will be executed at runtime.